 Candidates are typically asked a wide range of questions.
 They may be asked about personal beliefs, legal knowledge, experience, and management style.
 A judicial candidate must prepare their responses ahead of time.

-Here are 10 questions that any judicial candidate can expect to be asked:
+Here are some common questions that any judicial candidate can expect to be asked:

 - What inspired you to become a judicial candidate?